Pylons/pyramid/docs/tutorials/cmf/index.rst

-Converting an Existing Zope/CMF Application to :mod:`repoze.bfg`
+Converting an Existing Zope/CMF Application to :mod:`pyramid`
 ================================================================

 The Zope `Content Management Framework
 <http://www.zope.org/Products/CMF/>`_ (aka CMF) is a layer on top of
 :term:`Zope` 2 that provides facilities for creating content-driven websites.
-It's reasonably easy to convert a modern Zope/CMF application to :mod:`repoze.bfg`.
+It's reasonably easy to convert a modern Zope/CMF application to :mod:`pyramid`.

-The main difference between CMF and :mod:`repoze.bfg` is that :mod:`repoze.bfg` does not advertise itself as a system into which you can plug arbitrary "packages" that extend a system-supplied management user interface.
-You *could* build a CMF-like layer on top of :mod:`repoze.bfg` (as CMF is built on Zope) but none currently exists.
+The main difference between CMF and :mod:`pyramid` is that :mod:`pyramid` does not advertise itself as a system into which you can plug arbitrary "packages" that extend a system-supplied management user interface.
+You *could* build a CMF-like layer on top of :mod:`pyramid` (as CMF is built on Zope) but none currently exists.
 For those sorts of high-extensibility, highly-regularized-UI systems, CMF is still the better choice.

-:mod:`repoze.bfg` (and other more lightweight systems) is often a better choice when you're building the a user interface from scratch, which often happens when the paradigms of some CMF-provided user interface don't match the requirements of an application very closely.
+:mod:`pyramid` (and other more lightweight systems) is often a better choice when you're building the a user interface from scratch, which often happens when the paradigms of some CMF-provided user interface don't match the requirements of an application very closely.